Suuringo/polar-serial-to-keyboard/README.md

 ## Configuration

 This program is intended to be run as a background process.
-As such, it doesn't have any kind of user-face interface and has to use a configuration file to choose which port to connect to on runtime.
+As such, it doesn't have any kind of user-facing interface and has to use a configuration file to choose which port to connect to on runtime.

 Configuration is done through the `config.json` file with two possible fields :
 - `port` : specifies which port to connect to;